jerinsam/docker-learn-hands-on/docker-deployment.md

 ![docker-single-container-deployment](./readme-artifacts/docker-single-container-deployment.JPG)

+## Deployment Methods
 ### Manual Deployment Steps
+In Manual Deployment Steps, the user has to manage the VM and the container.
+Its a bit tedious and time consuming.
+The user has to manage the VM, the container, the network, the security, the logging, the monitoring, the scaling, the resource limits, the IAM roles and permissions, the load balancer, the DNS, the storage and backup options, and the deployment and rollback options.
+The user has to manage everything manually.

+#### Steps
 - Get a VM service from a cloud provider (e.g., AWS, Azure, Google).
 - SSH into the VM and install Docker.
     - https://docs.docker.com/engine/install/